 The other groups ranged in the 2” to 3” range, all at 100 yards, which frankly is much better than I was expecting for a used gun that had clearly seen a lot of rounds down the pipe.
 At the end of the day, unless you’re a bullseye target shooter, 2 or 3 MOA from a 5.56 or .223 is more than accurate enough.

-For hunters, plinkers and those looking for a .223 rifle that’ll put a coyote down, or even take whitetail-sized game where legal with a .223, you don’t need anything more than that.
+For hunters, plinkers, and those looking for a .223 rifle that’ll put a coyote down, you don’t need anything more than that.

 Honestly, after the test firing I did, the only thing that I think is holding the rifle back is the trigger.
-I think the two-stage, very “mil-spec” trigger on this gun is going to be the chief bottleneck accuracy wise.
-If you’re looking to accurize this rifle, I’d start there.
+I think the two-stage, very “mil-spec” trigger on this gun is going to be the chief bottleneck accuracy-wise.
+If you’re looking to improve the accuracy of this rifle, I’d start there.

-Go in any gun store and you’ll see about ten AR-15’s for every one of any other rifle.
-It’s the most popular rifle in America by a long way, and just about every gun owner has one it seems like.
+Go inside any gun store and you’ll see ten AR-15’s for every one rifle.
+It’s the most popular rifle in America, and it seems like just about every gun owner has one.

 You can get bargain basement AR-15’s for less than $500, and you can get high-end ones that’ll clip the wings off a fly at 1000 yards.
 You can gear one out for hunting, competition, home defense, and you can even rig one up to be belt-fed like a machine gun.

 Compared to that, what does the Mini-14 offer?